 The Lafayette Society promotes awareness of the many contributions to America’s freedom by the Marquis de Lafayette, the French hero of the American Revolutionary War.

-We honor his exemplary leadership skills and his spirit of patriotism and generosity by encouraging these traits in the civic character of Fayetteville, North Carolina, the first city in the United States named for him.
+We honor him for his generosity, patriotism, leadership, opposition to slavery and oppression, and support of human rights for all by encouraging these qualities in the civic character of Fayetteville, North Carolina, the first city in the United States named for him.

 The Lafayette Society sponsors two major events open to the public each year:

 - A city-wide Lafayette Birthday Celebration the weekend after Labor Day

 We strive to fulfill our mission statement in numerous other ways, including the following activities.
 And we’re always looking for people to help!
 If you’d like to get involved with any of the activities below, email us or call (910) 630-7412.
 (Or check out our committee listings for more information.)

 The Medaille Lafayette is a leadership award presented to the top graduate of the Master Leader Course – conducted 8 times a year – at the Noncommissioned Officers Academy, JFK Warfare Center, Ft.
 Bragg.